triestpa/You-Should-Learn-Regex/README.md

 }
 ```

-Then the script will output
+Then the regex substitution will output

 ```css
 /**